khanhnguyenvinh2002/word-connect/README.md

 With the use of Radix Tree, serialization of data takes 40% less space than the use of Trie Tree.
 This data structure provide a O(k) search, delete, and insert, with k <= 26.
 When data gets bigger, this data structure becomes more efficient.

+To create a serialized file, access the radixTree.js and scroll towards the end.
+Follow the instruction and run node radixTree you should see a text file in the folder containing the serialized file

 ## Available Scripts